ariahosseini/OpenKapitza/README.md

 </p>

 The dataset is from DOI 10.5281/zenodo.3361417.
 Please consider citing it if you are using OpenKapitza ML models.
-Here is the initial statistical evaluation oof the dataset. note that In statistics, the p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test, assuming that the null hypothesis is correct.
+Here is the initial statistical evaluation of the dataset. note that In statistics, the p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test, assuming that the null hypothesis is correct.
 The p-value serves as an alternative to rejection points to provide the smallest level of significance at which the null hypothesis would be rejected.
 A smaller p-value means that there is stronger evidence in favor of the alternative